10 Ways To Make Your Bedroom More Romantic

+Romance and desire are strongly linked to your sense of smell.
 As well as scented tea lights, you could also use a pillow mist, a fragrance plug-in or just a spritz of your usual after-shave or perfume on the pillows and around your bed.
 Don’t go overboard on too many different smells, just one or two, especially if familiar, will trigger desire.

-They don’t have to be the real deal –you can buy artificial petals or use petal shaped confetti.
+They don’t have to be the real deal –you can buy artificial petals or use petal-shaped confetti.
 If your bedroom is upstairs, scatter a few of the petals up the stairs and across the landing towards your bedroom.
 It will indicate both romance and intent.

 A lot of the art of creating a romantic and sexy bedroom is in preparation.
 Think about covering up or moving your TV out of the bedroom, or putting a faux fur or velvet throw over the bed.
 Having a bottle of champagne sitting invitingly in an ice bucket, perhaps with some ripe strawberries or cherries in a bowl, will also enhance the sensual mood.